dotnet/msbuild/Localization.md

 - if you need to add / remove / update a resource, only do so in the neutral resource. xlf files get automatically updated during localized builds.

 ## What a localized build does
-- updates xlf files from their corresponding neutral resx
 - converts xlf files to localized resx files
 - the localized resx files are generated into the `$(IntermediaryOutputPath)`
 - produces satellite assemblies for each language